Barberton Makhonjwa Mountains

 (viii)

-IUCN and the World Heritage Committee placed great weight in their consideration of OUV that the site contained a large number of geosites identified and characterized by an expert group that displayed the range of more specific values presented by the site.
-Notably, more than 40 percent of these geosites were not within the boundary of the World Heritage Site, and there was no buffer zone established for the site.
-(World Heritage Meeting July 2018).
+The site contains a large number of geosites identified and characterized by an expert group that displayed the range of more specific values presented by the site.
+Notably, more than 40 percent of these geosites were not within the boundary of the World Heritage site, and there was no buffer zone established.
 The World Heritage Committee specifically noted the value of an outdoor educational facility for the geological attributes of the site (World Heritage Committee, 2018).

 Spherule beds of molten rock droplets from a period of intense meteorite bombardment, which provide evidence of one of the earliest large meteorite impact events.